adamcamilleri/adams-cookbook/README.md

 # Adam's Cookbook

-A web application that generates personalized recipes based on available ingredients using AI to analyze combinations and suggest substitutions.
+A web application that showcases my personal recipes from my TikTok page.

 ## Features